-Selection of Bookmark, Export Frame, Export PPT, Export Frames, Metadata to CSV, Export Segment, Record Segment, and Record Video will create indicators on the timeline.
-You can display the types of indicators by right clicking on the timeline and displaying the table of indicators.
+Selecting Bookmark, Export Frame, Export PPT, Export Frames, Metadata to CSV, Export Segment, Record Segment, and Record Video creates indicators on the timeline.
+You can display the types of indicators by right-clicking the timeline and displaying the table of indicators.
 The position and duration within the video of each operation is indicated in the graph.
-When the table is displayed, you can select the line item to turn on/off the indicators from displaying.
+When the table is displayed, you can select the line item to turn on or turn off the indicators from displaying.
 A rectangle box appears around active indicators.

 Jump to timestamp